Canadian Paediatric Society on a Mission to Try to Tarnish Cass Review

 Stunning Difference between UK and Canada Protection of Children

 The difference between the UK and Canada’s protection of children from the harms of gender-affirming care is absolutely stunning.
-And let’s remember that the Canadian Pediatric Society is not an LGBTQ+ charity, but the medical society that we entrust to guide our healthcare system on critical decisions concerning the health and well-being of Canadian children.
+The Canadian Pediatric Society is acting like an LGBTQ+ charity, not the medical society that we entrust to guide our healthcare system on critical decisions concerning the health and well-being of Canadian children.

-We are shocked and disgusted at the lack of objective interest and outright disdain that the CPS has exhibited towards the Cass Review, its 9 new systematic reviews of evidence and its recommendations for caution in light of a lack of evidence supporting the efficacy and safety of medical interventions such as puberty blockers.
+We are shocked and disgusted at the lack of objective interest and outright disdain that the CPS has exhibited toward the Cass Review, its 9 new systematic reviews of evidence and its recommendations for caution in light of the lack of evidence supporting the efficacy and safety of medical interventions such as puberty blockers.

 Given this new response by the CPS clinicians responsible for their position statement on gender-affirming care, we do not have confidence in the CPS to inform the medical profession about the risks and benefits of medical interventions for minors such as puberty blockers, cross-sex hormones, and gender-affirming surgeries.
 An independent and robust national review is needed to develop a clinical practice guideline for the Canadian context that ensures young people with many complex presentations of gender distress are safeguarded from harm.